alamin20cse/Blood-Donation-Client/README.md

 - **Admin Password**: password123

 ## Project Overview
-The Blood Donation Application is a platform that connects blood donors with those in need.
+The purpose of the Blood Donation Application is to create a user-friendly platform that facilitates blood donation activities.
+The application will connect donors with those in need of blood, promoting a seamless and efficient donation process.
 Users can:
 - Register as donors
 - Request blood donations
 - Manage their profiles